Kagigz/gaia/README.md

 1. Install [node.js](http://nodejs.org/)

-2. Go into the folder, open a terminal and run
+2. Go into the application folder, open a terminal and run
 ```bash
 npm install
 ```